gorevyoneticisi/gorevyoneticisi/README.md

 **Embedded systems · Automotive diagnostics · Linux infrastructure**

-I build practical systems where hardware, networking, and software meet—from STM32/CAN firmware and vehicle diagnostic tooling to self-hosted infrastructure and secure backend services.
+I build practical systems where hardware, networking, and software meet, from STM32/CAN firmware and vehicle diagnostic tooling to self-hosted infrastructure and secure backend services.